dna-seq/dna-seq/README.md

 Getting started
 ---------------

-In the project we are using [WDL](https://openwdl.org/) (Workflow Description Language) pipelines as well as OpenCravat variant annotation system.
+In the project we are using [WDL](https://openwdl.org/) (Workflow Description Language) pipelines as well as OakVar variant annotation system.
 If you want to run the whole pipeline make sure you have at least 500GB or more of free space and >=16GB of RAM.
 All tools are dockerized, for this reason make sure that Docker is installed.